sagaxyz/node-infra/docs/pegasus_architecture.md

 Saga is a Cosmos based blockchain to launch other dedicated blockchains (“chainlets”).
 At the moment, the operations happen on two separate blockchains:
 - Saga Platform Chain (“SPC”)
 - Saga Security Chain (“SSC”)

-The former is responsible for the chianlet life cycle:
+The former is responsible for the chainlet life cycle:
 - Launching a chainlet
 - Paying for a chainlet